-Spring has finally sprung in my end of the world and I can not tell you how excited I am!
-It seems like it’s been a very loooong winter.
+Spring has finally sprung at my end of the world, and I can not tell you how excited I am!
+It seems like it’s been a very long winter.
 I can’t wait until all of the beautiful flowers are in bloom.

 Inspired by spring, I created this fun and easy spring flowers wreath.
 I used the gorgeous Hunky Dory line of fabric and fell in LOVE with all of the wonderful colors and patterns.
 I added a little bunny made out of fun foam to make it perfect for Easter!

 - 1 Jelly Roll *note you will not use all of your fabric from each.
 You’ll have plenty of fabric left over for other projects*